 Research and Scholarly Activity

-- The Constitutions, Rights and Justice special interest research group will be hosting a session at the Questions of Accountability: Prerogatives, Power and Politics conference on 5 November 2021.
-This session will see several members of the group and academics from other universities explore pertinent issues relating to the constitution and accountability.
+- The Constitutions, Rights and Justice special interest research group hosted a paper session at the Questions of Accountability: Prerogatives, Power and Politics conference on 5 November 2021.
+This session saw several members of the group and academics from other universities explored pertinent issues relating to the constitution and accountability.
 For more information please visit the conference webpages.

 Humanities at Worcester